-Understanding that cultural equity is not just programmatic, Old Salem Museums & Gardens has embarked on a process of self-reflection and review with the goal to have the organization represent the communities that surround us.
-As an organization, we are dedicated to economic, cultural, ability, gender, and racial diversity and inclusion.
-There are specific areas that will be targeted:
+Understanding that cultural equity is not just programmatic, Since January of 2017, Old Salem Museums & Gardens/ Museum of Early Southern Decorative Arts has embarked on a process of self-reflection and review with the goal to have the organization an empathetic, welcoming location that represented the needs of the staff and communities that surround us.
+As an organization, we are dedicated to equity in economic, pay, cultural, ability, gender, and racial diversity, and social inclusion.
+There are specific areas that continue to be targeted:

 - Staff (full-time & part-time).
-Review hiring practices to eliminate any latent bias at all levels of the organization.
-Expand advertisements for positions to a wide range of communication platforms.
+Review hiring practices to eliminate any systemic bias and racism at all levels of the organization.

-- Provide a living wage for all employees (based upon local cost of living data)
+- Continue to increase the pay for both hourly as well as salaried and provide at least a living-wage for all employees (based upon local cost of living data).